Pastiera: History, Information, Interesting Facts

-‘Pastiera’ is a traditional tart from the Italian city of Naples.
-A specialty with very ancient origins, rich in symbolic elements connecting it to important divinities of the past (such as Ceres, goddess of fertility) and to the theme of resurrection: it’s therefore no coincidence that it’s considered the Easter dessert par excellence.
-Let’s find out where the great charm of this delicacy comes from and many interesting facts.
-Let’s visit the historic pastry shops making it, so as to savor its authentic taste.
+Pastiera is one of the most typical desserts of the city of Naples.
+A specialty with very ancient origins, rich in religious symbols linking it to the theme of resurrection in particular: it’s therefore no coincidence that it’s considered the Easter dessert par excellence.
+Let’s find out what makes this sweet delicacy so special, let’s visit the historic Neapolitan pastry shops preparing it according to the original recipe.

 What is ‘Pastiera’?